loftwah/linux-for-pirates/README.md

 So hoist the mainsail and set course for the internet!
 With the internet at yer fingertips, ye'll be able to explore a vast and ever-expanding world of information and resources.
 Arrrr!

+#### Web Browser

+A web browser be a software application that be used to access and view web resources.
+It be a powerful tool that be used by billions of people every day to access information, communicate, and perform a wide range of tasks.

+In a pirate theme, ye can think of a web browser as a ship that be used to explore the internet.
+Just like a ship be able to sail the oceans and explore new lands, a web browser be able to explore a vast world of information and resources.

+The first web browser, WorldWideWeb, be created by Tim Berners-Lee in 1990.
+It be a simple text-based browser that be used to view web pages.
+Since then, web browsers have evolved into powerful tools that be used by billions of people every day.

+Today, there be a wide variety of web browsers available, including Google Chrome, Mozilla Firefox, Microsoft Edge, and Apple Safari.
+Each browser be different, and they be optimized for different platforms and use cases.
+For example, Google Chrome be optimized for speed and performance, while Mozilla Firefox be optimized for customization and extensibility.

+So hoist the mainsail and set course for the internet!
+With a web browser at yer fingertips, ye'll be able to explore a vast and ever-expanding world of information and resources.
+Arrrr!

+#### World Wide Web

+The World Wide Web (WWW) be a system of interlinked hypertext documents that be accessed via the internet.
+It be a vast collection of resources that be accessible from anywhere in the world, and it be used by billions of people every day to access information, communicate, and perform a wide range of tasks.

+In a pirate theme, ye can think of the World Wide Web as a vast ocean of information and resources that be accessible from anywhere in the world.
+Just like a ship be able to sail the oceans and explore new lands, ye can use the World Wide Web to explore a vast world of information and resources.

+The creators of the World Wide Web, Tim Berners-Lee and Robert Cailliau, be inspired by the concept of a hypertext system that be accessible from anywhere in the world.
+They be envisionin' a system that be accessible from anywhere in the world, and they be inspired by the concept of a hypertext system that be accessible from anywhere in the world.

+So hoist the mainsail and set course for the World Wide Web!
+With the World Wide Web at yer fingertips, ye'll be able to explore a vast and ever-expanding world of information and resources.
+Arrrr!

 ### Continuous Delivery

 Continuous delivery is a software development practice where code changes are automatically built, tested, and deployed to production.
 It allows for faster and more frequent updates to a software application, as code changes can be automatically deployed as soon as they pass testing.
 This can help to reduce the risk of deployments, as well as speed up the time it takes for new features or bug fixes to reach users.